Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: The Cataloging Scheme

+Natural language preserves expressiveness but does not support similarity computation or structured retrieval.
+To enable these operations, we embed the section text into a continuous vector space.
+This approach builds on representation learning, which has established that embedding functions can map semantically related texts to nearby points in high-dimensional space~\cite{bengio_representation_2013}, and on sentence embedding methods that produce vectors where cosine similarity correlates with semantic similarity~\cite{reimers_sentencebert_2019}.
+Let $\mathcal{T}$ denote the space of natural-language text strings.
+Let $\Phi: \mathcal{T} \rightarrow \mathbb{R}^d$ denote an embedding function mapping text to a $d$-dimensional vector.
+For a guideline $g_i$ with sections $\mathcal{S}_i$, we compute \( \vec{v}_{i,r} = \Phi(s_{i,r}.\texttt{content}) \) where $s_{i,r}$ is the section of $g_i$ with role $r$.
+We embed sections independently rather than concatenating all sections into a single guideline vector.
+This separation allows role-specific queries: a search for similar contexts retrieves guidelines facing comparable situations regardless of whether their advice differs, while a search for similar advice identifies guidelines offering related recommendations regardless of the situations they address.
+The choice of $\Phi$ is a parameter of the scheme.
+Options range from weighted averaging of word vectors~\cite{arora_simple_2017} to transformer-based encoders~\cite{khattab_colbert_2020}.
+The formal model accommodates any function with the type signature $\mathcal{T} \rightarrow \mathbb{R}^d$; we report a concrete instantiation in \cref{sec:analysis}.
+This embedding enables two operations on the catalog.
+First, cosine similarity between vectors correlates with semantic relatedness~\cite{arora_simple_2017}, enabling nearest-neighbor retrieval: given a user query, we can locate guidelines whose sections are semantically proximate.
+Second, embedding spaces learned from text exhibit compositional structure, in which vector arithmetic expresses semantic relationships~\cite{mikolov_linguistic_2013,reimers_sentencebert_2019}.
+Differences and combinations of section vectors can be used to compare guidelines along specific dimensions.
 Because sections are embedded by role, the catalog supports comparisons unavailable in representations that treat guidelines as monolithic units.
-Comparing \texttt{context} vectors across guidelines identifies entries that address similar situations, regardless of whether their advice differs.
+Comparing \texttt{context} vectors across guidelines identifies entries that address similar situations, even when their advice differs.
 Comparing one guideline's \texttt{advice} vector to another's \texttt{mistakes} vector can reveal cases where one source recommends something, while another explicitly discourages it.
 Measuring the difference between \texttt{advice} similarity and \texttt{context} similarity across a pair of guidelines can identify transferable principles (similar advice for different situations) or genuine conflicts (divergent advice for similar situations).
-We demonstrate these operations in \autoref{sec:analysis}.
+We demonstrate these operations in \cref{sec:analysis}.